clarkphp/presos/php-compat-toolkit/README.md

 1. Read the output file for a candidate list of file extensions the _appear_ to contain PHP.
    Make your best judgment with this list.
-1. Check `CodeSniffer.conf` and make sure the current setting will work
+1. Check `CodeSniffer.conf`.
+The initial value should work for you.
    - `installed_paths` is the absolute path to where the PHPCompatibility standard resides on disk.
    - If you [install PHPCompatibility separately](https://github.com/PHPCompatibility/PHPCompatibility#installation-via-a-git-check-out-to-an-arbitrary-directory-method-2),
      (and you should, after initial use of this toolkit), you will need to update